Choosing the best surf fishing rod does not always mean picking the longest most expensive rod that you can afford.

 A longer rod does not always mean better.

 If you are just starting out then I would suggest that you match your rod to the breaking strain of line and the weight of you sinkers or surf rigs that you will be using at your local beach.

 Not sure of what type of rigs to use?

-Ask the regular anglers that you see on the beach or at your local tackle and bait shop, as local knowledge is crucial to fishing that stretch in the best possible manner.
+Ask the regular anglers that you see on the beach or at your local tackle and bait shop, as local knowledge is crucial to fishing that stretch of water.

 What Size Rod for Surf Fishing?

-The best size rod for surf fishing will be in the range of 8ft to 10ft, longer 12ft plus rods are usually used for very long distance casting setups.
+The good size rod for surf fishing will be in the range of 8ft to 10ft, longer 12ft plus rods are usually used for very long distance casting setups.

 - 12 ft – Long distance surf rods

 - 8 ft – Close in work for smaller species